 Between the 1970s and the mid 1990s, the CBC charted a steep increase in this species.
 Many former haunts especially in the Midlands and east of England were reoccupied between the first two atlas periods (Gibbons et al. 1993).
-The population has stabilised since the mid 1990s, though population fluctuations are now evident, and BBS figures suggest a shallow decline has occurred over the last ten years.
+The population stabilised from the mid 1990s, though BBS figures suggest a moderate decline has occurred over the last ten years.
 Nest productivity has risen, especially during the period of strong population increase.
-Numbers have been broadly stable across Europe since 1980 (PECBMS 2016a).
+Numbers have been broadly stable across Europe since 1980 (PECBMS 2017a).